By Denise Supplee

 Under the notice’s guidelines, landlords have an obligation to consider many factors, such as whether the tenant or applicant has a disability and whether that disability requires the use of an assistance animal.
 It is worth noting however that when making the consideration, the size or breed of the animal may not be contemplated in making the decision.
 A person who qualifies under the guidelines may not be required to pay an additional deposit to have an assistance animal, although any damages caused by the assistance animal is the responsibility of the tenant under these circumstances.

-There are many other guidelines under the HUD Notice on Service Animals and Assistance Animals for People with Disabilities in Housing and HUD-Funded Programs and it is important that landlords read it fully and become familiar with it.
-A violation of FHA guidelines can lead to fines and lawsuits for the landlord, along with any other penalties a judge may impose.
+There are a slew of other guidelines under the HUD Notice on Service Animals and Assistance Animals for People with Disabilities in Housing and HUD-Funded Programs, and landlords who accept subsidized renters should do their homework and become familiar with it.
+A violation of FHA guidelines can lead to landlord fines, lawsuits and any number of other penalties a judge might decide to impose, so step lightly!